-BJP CEC meet today, likely to finalise 1st list for Haryana, Maharashtra assembly elections
+PM Modi, Amit Shah meet to finalise Haryana, Maharashtra poll candidates

-New Delhi, Sep 29: The Bharatiya Janata Party (BJP) is likely to finalise list of candidates for the forthcoming Assembly polls in Maharashtra, Haryana on Sunday.
-The decision will be taken during BJP's Central Election Committee (CEC) meeting that will take place on Sunday.
+New Delhi, Sep 29: The Central Election Committee of the BJP held a meeting on Sunday to finalise its candidates for the assembly elections in Haryana and Maharashtra, with sources indicating that the party's seat-sharing arrangement with the Shiv Sena in the western state will be announced in a day or two.

-The meeting is said to be held at party headquarters in New Delhi.
-Apart from Modi, BJP President Amit Shah, Working President JP Nadda will be among others to attend the meeting.
+The party's top brass, including Prime Minister Narendra Modi, its chief Amit Shah and working president J P Nadda, deliberated for several hours with other CEC members and leaders from the two states to finalise names of candidates.

 Assembly elections in both states will be held on October 21 while the results of the elections will be declared on October 24.